Moving Anchor Extragradient Methods For Smooth Structured Minimax Problems: Moving anchor in nonconvex/nonconcave minmax problems

 \section{Moving anchor in nonconvex/nonconcave minmax problems}

-In \cite{lee2021fast}, the methods in \cite{yoon_ryu} are expanded to a broader class of smooth structured nonconvex-nonconcave minimax problems at the same accelerated $O(1/k^{2})$ convergence rate.
-This new algorithm is called the FEG, or Fast ExtraGradient method.
+In \cite{lee2021fast}, the methods in \cite{yoon_ryu} are expanded to a broader class of smooth structured nonconvex-nonconcave minimax problems, bringing an $O(1/k^{2})$ rate of convergence rate to a larger class of problems in the setting of minimax games.
+This algorithm class is called the FEG, or Fast Extra Gradient method.
 We bring the idea of the moving anchor to this more general setting, and show that a moving anchor with more or less the same conditions in the convex-concave setting is also a feasible approach in this class of problems.
 Below we give the explicit definition of this FEG modified via a moving anchor, and state its convergence results via a nonincreasing Lyapunov functional and a theorem bounding the squared gradient norm.

 The FEG with moving anchor, following \cite{lee2021fast}, is given as